Just when most of Wes Bailey’s peers are cruising toward the end of their senior years, the work is just beginning for the Mead track standout.

 “I still love the hurdles but I’ve always had this fear about going over barriers, that I’d catch one and it would cause an injury and I wouldn’t be able to run anymore,” Bailey said.

 So Bailey plans to continue with the 200, run a leg on the 400 relay and anchor the 1,600 relay and replace the hurdles with the 400.

 He holds school records in the 200 (21.46 seconds) and 300 hurdles (38.0) and was part of the 400 relay that set the school record last year (42.2).
 He took third at state in the 200 and the 400 relay took second.

 Mead, which won state titles when Bailey was a freshman and sophomore, took second last year, finishing four points behind champion Kent-Meridian.

 “We should have won state,” Bailey said.
 “If I take first in the 200, we win.
 There were a number of little things that could have helped us win state.”

 Track was a mere afterthought for Bailey back when he was in middle school in Missoula.
-He only turned out for track for the first time in eighth grade when a friend told him it was a great way to be around girls and that he could cut class in the afternoons for meets.
+He turned out for track for the first time in eighth grade when a friend told him it was a great way to be around girls and that he could cut class for meets.